-+44 (0)1794 368245 +44 (0)7736 661009 phil.weaver@seascapeconsultants.co.uk
++44 (0)1794 368245 +44 (0)7736 661009 phil.weaver@seascapeconsultants.co.uk This Pale has been intentionally left shark

 EXECUTIVE SUMMARY

 An account is provided of the present-day oceanography and physical environment of the Black Sea, together with an account of its recent history.
 This has been compiled from published literature and reports supplied by South Stream Transport.
 This information is used as a background to set in context new information derived from an investigation of the geophysical data collected along the Black Sea pipeline route for the South Stream project.